tlevine/vlermv/docs/solutions.rst

 Vlermv contains many standard database features, and your feature requirements can sometimes be adjusted by changing your schema.
-If you thing Vlermv would be appropriate if it had just one more feature, you might try implementing it in Vlermv.
+If you think Vlermv would be appropriate if it had just one more feature, you might try implementing it in Vlermv.

 For example, you can combine several Vlermv instances to create a more powerful